ESMValGroup/ESMValTool/doc/sphinx/source/documentation.rst

 Scientific documentation of a diagnostic script or metrics set
 **************************************************************

-An important part of the implementation of a new diagnostic script is the documentation of the diagnostic itself as well as the documentation of the observational data sets used on the ESMValTool development team wiki (see section TODO:ref 12.4 for details on the wiki, see also section TODO:ref 7 for general guidelines on documentation).
+An important part of the implementation of a new diagnostic script is the documentation of the diagnostic itself as well as the documentation of the observational data sets used on the ESMValTool development team wiki (see :numref:`wiki` for details on the wiki, see also :numref:`writing` for general guidelines on documentation).
-The former should comply with the standard template for new diagnostics (see section TODO:ref 8.1 below) and the latter should include instructions how to download the observational data and, if necessary, scripts to convert it to the format required in ESMValTool, see section TODO:ref 8.2 below.
+The former should comply with the standard template for new diagnostics (see section :numref:`std_diag` below) and the latter should include instructions how to download the observational data and, if necessary, scripts to convert it to the format required in ESMValTool, see section :numref:`mod_obs_data` below.

+.. _std_diag:

 Standard template
 =================

-When implementing a new diagnostic script or metrics set, it should be documented on the ESMValTool development team wiki in the OPEN or PRIVATE Github repository (see section TODO:ref 12.4) starting from the standard template given below:
+When implementing a new diagnostic script or metrics set, it should be documented on the ESMValTool development team wiki in the OPEN or PRIVATE Github repository (see :numref:`wiki`) starting from the standard template given below:

 .. tabularcolumns:: |p{4cm}|p{11cm}|